Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/getting_started.rst

 Logging
 -------

-The logging interface for rosjava is accessed through :javadoc:`com.github.node.Node` objects via the :javadoc:`com.github.node.Node#getLog()` method.
+The logging interface for rosmobile is accessed through :javadoc:`com.github.node.Node` objects via the :javadoc:`com.github.node.Node#getLog()` method.
 This object returns an `Apache Commons Log`_ object which handles the debug, info, error, warning, and fatal